 The climax of the film takes place on a cliff.
 Susan is understandably upset after learning that her one son killed the other.
 She is devastated and heartbroken but doesn’t let those emotions lead her to mindless anger.
 Instead, she tries to understand Henry and tells him that he needs help.
 But her soothing words seem to have the opposite effect than what she intended.
 Henry realizes that his mother is planning to institutionalize him.

 So he leads Susan to the seaside cliff and pushes her off it, but she manages to cling to the edge.
 Henry picks up a rock and is about to drop it on his mother when Mark arrives.
 They fight and end up tumbling over the cliff together.
-After Susan pulls herself up, she at first tries to save both the boys.
+After Susan pulls herself up, she tries to save both the boys.
 Even at that moment, Henry’s calculating mind is working.
 He keeps reminding her that he is her son and demands that she let Mark fall and pull him up.

 These moments finally make Susan see that her son truly is a monster, and she makes a choice that will likely haunt her for the rest of her life.
 But at the same time, it is a choice for the greater good.
-If Susan did what Henry was asking her to do and let Mark fall and pull him up, her son would have survived.
+If Susan did what Henry asked her to do and let Mark fall and pull him up, her son would have survived.
 Henry would have grown up and become a raging psychopath or a mass murderer.
 Therefore, Susan’s actions on the cliff possibly saved several lives.

 The Mother-and-Son Bond